Allen Stanford: Ponzi scheme and fraud convictions

 Reports surfaced in early February 2009 that the SEC, FBI, Florida Office of Financial Regulation, and Financial Industry Regulatory Authority, a major U.S. private-sector oversight body, were investigating Stanford Financial Group, questioning the consistently higher-than-market returns which Stanford International Bank claimed to make for its depositors.
 A former executive told SEC officials that Stanford presented hypothetical investment results as actual historical data in sales pitches to clients.
 Stanford claimed his certificates of deposit were as safe as, or safer than, U.S. government-insured accounts.

 Federal agents raided the offices of Stanford Financial on February 17, 2009, and treated it as "a kind of crime scene—cautioning people not to leave fingerprints".
 The SEC charged Stanford with "massive ongoing fraud" centered on an eight-billion-dollar investment scheme.
 Stanford's assets, along with those of his companies, were frozen and placed into receivership by a U.S. federal judge, who ordered Stanford to surrender his passport.

 CNBC reported that Stanford tried to flee the country on the day his headquarters were raided.
 He contacted a private jet owner and attempted to pay for a flight to Antigua with a credit card, but was refused because the company would accept only a wire transfer.

 On February 19, acting at the request of the SEC, FBI agents located Stanford at his girlfriend's house near Fredericksburg, Virginia, and served him with civil legal papers filed by the SEC.
 The SEC often files civil charges before criminal charges are filed.
-Stanford was arrested on June 18, 2009.
-He surrendered his passport to federal prosecutors, and hired criminal defense lawyer Brendan Sullivan, who had represented Oliver North.

 Various governments took over Stanford's business operations.
 The Eastern Caribbean Central Bank announced that it assumed the local operations of the Bank of Antigua, which was renamed the Eastern Caribbean Amalgamated Bank.
 The Venezuelan government took over Stanford Bank Venezuela, the branch of Stanford's bank in that nation.

 On February 27, 2009, the SEC said that Stanford and his accomplices operated a "massive Ponzi scheme," misappropriating billions of dollars of investors' money and falsifying the Stanford International Bank's records to hide their fraud.
 "Stanford International Bank's financial statements, including its investment income, are fictional," the SEC said.
 In an April 20 interview at the law offices of Houston criminal attorney Dick DeGuerin, Stanford denied any wrongdoing.
 His companies were well-run, he claimed, until the SEC "disemboweled" them.